hunde51/WorldWise/README.md

 # React + Vite

+    //To run this Application

+//first run the fake server by npm run server

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: